--The Day I Learned to Fly, in The Stone Collection by Kateri Akiwenzie-Damm, p.
-111
+-from The Day I Learned to Fly, in The Stone Collection by Kateri Akiwenzie-Damm, p.
+107-111

 "The rental car hummed along, the wet roadside unfurled and the wipers beat a slow march.
 They shared a bag of jelly donuts Felix bought at Tim Hortons.
 They passed the Wreck Point lighthouse and he slowed."

 "Maisey poured herself a cup of coffee in the dining room.
 'Guess it's this decaf stuff for the next six weeks.
 Sure am glad my son stopped in Vernon so I could have my last cup of full-throttle Timmy's."